RavingSmurfGB/DAC_Upgrade/README.md

 Futhermore the amound of Discreet Op-Amps required varies by the amplifier that is used.
 A typical amplifier would require two Op-Amps, one for the left channel and one for the right channel allowing for stereo sound to be produced.

 However a balanced amplifier works slightly differently, it sends two left channel signals and two right channel signals, each with either a positive or negative polarity.
 This is in a attempt to reduce noise and also increases the power which the amplifier can send to the listening device (Headphones, IEMs etc..)
+In such a implementation four Op-Amps are required.

+## Testing

 ## Progress